witold-swierzy/MongoDBReplay/README.md

                              consumed by mongosh
     LOG_FILE               : name of log file used by the tool; optional; if not set then all diangostic messages will be redirected to standard diagnostic output
+    LOG_LEVEL              : optional; can be set to 0,1 or 2.
+Default value : 0
+                             0 means that only summary of initialization and processing will be logged 1 means that additionally to summaries also errors will be logged 2 means that additionally to summaries and errors all commands will be logged

     Configuration File example: